eitantuchin/DS_202_Final_Project/README.md

 # Analysis on Fatal Motor Vehicle Accidents in the United States

-#### Marissa Baietto, Ryan Dorle, Braeden Collings
+#### Eitan Tuchin, Tirmidi Mohamed

 ## Introduction

-The goal of the project is to explore multiple datasets to better understand fatal vehicle crashes.
-Unfortunately, fatal car crashes have become increasingly prevalent due to the high volume of drivers in the United States.
-Analysis on this topic can lead to increased awareness, more effective policing efforts, and identification of common trends for accidents.
-Ultimately, our goal is to understand the circumstances in which individuals get into vehicular accidents.
+The goal of our project is to explore data about bad drivers in the United States so that we can better understand causes of fatal car crashes and point out common characteristics about bad drivers.
+Since driving is such a common activity that we as humans do on a day-to-day basis it becomes imperative to analyze times at when driving has gone wrong in the name of trying to reduce the risk for these dangerous situations.
+We hope that our exploration and the analysis of the data we looked at will lead to more effective driving policies throughout America and an altogether smaller fatalities reported in later data.

-In pursuit of the stated goal, we will explore the following questions:
+To achieve our project’s goal we will answer the following questions:

-1. When are crashes most likely?
-Are there any seasonal effects, and are night crashes more likely than in the morning or afternoon?

-2. How is speeding related to the number of fatalities?
-Are younger drivers more prone to speeding?
-Is higher speeding limits associated with more fatalities?

-3. Does impairment affect fatality in crashes overall?
-When are impaired crashes most likely?

-4. What regions of the United States have the most fatal crashes?
-What conditions are present in those regions?

-5. How does the demographics of the driver affect crashes?
-Are changes based on occupants more prevalent for younger drivers?

-6. Are crashes affected by lighting and road conditions?
-How so, and what conditions are most impact?
+1. Can we identify regional patterns (e.g., Northeast, South, Midwest, West) in bad driving behaviors like speeding and alcohol impairment, and how do these align with fatal collision rates?

+2. Are there states where the percentage of speeding-related fatal collisions significantly deviates from the national average, and what state-specific factors (e.g., speed limits, road conditions) might explain this?

+3. How well can a predictive model (e.g., linear regression) use percentages of speeding, alcohol impairment, and distraction to estimate fatal collisions per billion miles, and which factor is most influential?

-These are the main questions we are looking to answer through the completion of this project.
-With the findings we will be able to draw meaningful conclusions on fatal car crashes throughout the United States.
+These will be the main questions that we try and answer throughout our work on this project.
+We hope to get to some meaningful conclusions about bad drivers and their common trends in the United States.

 ## Data